iris0305/voice_ind/README.md

-# Voice-Indistinguishability: Protecting Voiceprint with Differential Privacy under an Untrusted Server
+# Voice-Indistinguishability: Protecting Voiceprint with Differential Privacy

 With the rising adoption of advanced voice-based technology together with increasing consumer demand for smart devices, voice-controlled “virtual assistants” such as Apple’s Siri and Google Assistant have been integrated into people’s daily lives.